Web4application/flux.1/Docs/README.md

 export BFL_API_KEY="your_api_key_here"
 ```

-You can call `FLUX.1 Kontext [dev]` like this with tracking activated:
+You can call `FLUX Kontext [dev]` like this with tracking activated:

 ```bash
 python -m flux kontext --track_usage --loop